 The future of education is here.

-The future of education is here and it’s changing faster than ever.
-As such, there has been a growing interest in writing an argumentative essay about education as it pertains to the changing landscape of learning.
-The world has changed dramatically over the past few decades and it’s only going to get more complicated.
-As technology continues to evolve, so too does our need for learning new skills and develop new ways of thinking about the world around us.
-The result?
-Education is no longer something that happens just in schools or colleges–it’s everywhere we go, all day long!
-That’s why we’re seeing such an explosion in lifelong learning opportunities: people want to keep learning throughout their lives because now more than ever there are so many options available for them online (or offline).
+The future of education is here, and it’s changing faster than ever.
+As such, there has been a growing interest in writing an argumentative essay about education regarding the changing learning landscape.
+The world has changed dramatically over the past few decades and will only get more complicated.
+As technology continues to evolve, so does our need to learn new skills and develop new ways of thinking about the world around us.

 Students will be more connected to their teachers, peers, and each other.